Pablomg02/RaceSTORM/README.md

-# RaceSTORM
+# ***RaceStORM***
-***RaceSTORM (Race STrategy Optimization and Risk Management*** is an open-source project under development that aims to provide a framework for teams and Motorsport enthusiasts to determine optimal race strategies, manage risks, and gain valuable insights by leveraging event probabilities and real data.
+***RaceStORM (Race Strategy Optimization and Risk Management*** is an open-source project under development that aims to provide a framework for teams and Motorsport enthusiasts to determine optimal race strategies, manage risks, and gain valuable insights by leveraging event probabilities and real data.
 Some of the key features are:

 - **Lap Time** influenced by tire degradation and driver consistency